munavirch/learning-notes/Programming/Go/intro.md

 *   `var t = []int{0,1,2,3,4}`, `k := t[1:3]` yields a pointer to the second element of `t`, length `1` and capacity `4`.
 A slice can be extended like `k[:3]`, eventhough the length of `k` is `1`, it should not exceed it's capacity.
 *   Comparison `==` doesn't work with slices like with the arrays.
 But the comparison with `nil` is legal but use `len(s)` instead.
 *   Built in function `make` can create and return a slice. `k := make([]T, len)` creates an array under the hood and and returns a slice with length and capacity `len`.
 Capacity can be explicitly specified as the third argument.
+*   `append` function appends an item to the end of a slice.
+Under the hood, append checks for unused capacity, if there's no room for new item, new slice is created and values are copied.
+*   `...`, ellipsis, spreads an array / slice.
+*   `copy` function copies elements to the start or specified index of a slice.
+If number of elements are less in source than the destination, destination elements are preserved.
+If exceeds, source elements are dropped. e.g. `copy(s[i:], s[i+1])`, copies items starting from `i+1` to `i`, effectively dropping i<sup>th</sup> element and duplicating the last element.
+*   **Maps** are hash table implementation in Go.
+A map is written as `map[K]V` where `K` is the type of key, should be of same type for all keys and should be comparable. `V` is the type of value and should be the same across the same map.
+*   A map can made using `make(map[string]int)`.
+Alternatively, `map[string]int{}` also initializes an empty map.
+*   Map elements are accessed through subscription notation, `s["item"]`.
+Removal can be done using builit-in `delete` function, `delete(s, "item")`.
+*   Map elements can use short hand assignment operations and increment operations.
+However, the address of a map element can't retrieved.
+*   While enumarating through map, the order of key-value pairs are intentionally left to be random.
+If order has to be preserved, one has to retrive all the keys, sort it and enumarate the sorted array and then access the map items.
+*   A `nil` map reference can not be subscribed.
+However, `delete`, `len` and `range` loops are safe.
+*   If a non-existent key is accessed, zero value of the value type will be returned.
+Subscription operation returns two variable, `value` and `ok`. `ok` is `true` when key is present and `false` if not.
+*   **Struct** is an aggregate type that groups togather zero or more named arbitrary types as a single entity.
+Each value is called a *field*. e.g. as follows type Employee struct {
+        ID      int
+        Name    string
+        Address string
+        Salary  int
+    }
+    var dilbert Employee
+*   Fields can be access using dotted notation, `dilbert.Salary`.
+ALternatvely, fields can be accessed via pointers too. `position := &dilbert.Position`, any changes made to `position` will reflect to `dilbert.Position`
+*   Dot notation can be used with pointer to the struct. `empOfMonth := &dilbert`, now position can be changed via `empOfMonth.Position` as well as `(*empOfMonth).Position`.
+*   In field definition, same typed fields can be combined in a single line.
+Usually logically related fields are combined.
+Structs as sensitive to the order and combination field declaration.
+*   Name of exported struct field begins with capital letter.
+*   A named struct `S` can not have `S` as it's field member.
+However, pointer to `S` can be a declared in the field list.
+*   *Struct literals* the value of struct fields can be specified using struct literals, like `dilbert := Employee{1, "Munavir"}`, where order is required to be maintained and alternatively, `dilbert := Employee{Id: 1, Name: "Dilbert"}` which is order insensitive.
+*   *Comparison* a struct is coparable if all the fields are comparable.
+*   Go's *struct embedding* allows the use of *anonymous fields*.
+If a struct `A` makes use of the fields of another struct `B`, `B` can be included in `A`'s field declaration without a type.
+Which allows access to `B`'s fields, say `x` and `y`, via both `A.x` and `A.B.x`.
+Go implicitly names the type and name as `B`.
+*   `A` can not be initialized ike, `A{1,2}` or `A{x:1, y:2}`, instead `A{B{1,2}}` or `A{B: B{1,2}}` should be used.